FTC-23206/.github/docs/_pond/01d-getting-started.md

 This page you guide you step-by-step through the Pond starter classes, while explaining their basic functionality.

-> Remember, **Pond** assists in writing high-performance robot code by making sure that all processing happens in the "periodic" method of Commands and Subsystem.
-For this to work correctly, you should never block the execution in your robot code (either by having infinite loops or calling *sleep* method).
-{: .notice--warning}

 ## Sample Operation Drive

 > File: OperationDrive